Kenya is an incredible and diverse country, perfect for an introduction to Africa travel.

 The trade winds make Diani a popular spot for kite surfing and it’s also one of the best places for sky diving in Africa.

-At night, the backpackers tend to gather at Forty Thieves which is always fun, especially on the weekend.
+At night, the backpackers tend to gather at Forty Thieves (although I believe it’s closed at the moment) which is always fun, especially on the weekend.

 Time Needed: 2 – 3 days.